GradleUp/shadow/README.md

 This examples allows the project to compile against the BouncyCastle encryption library, but then excludes it from the shadowed jar, but including it as a dependency on the 'shadow' configuration.

+Additionally, any dependencies added to the `shadow` configuration will be added to the `Class-Path` attribute in the JAR Manifest for the output of `shadowJar`.

 ## ChangeLog